fox-projects/edwinkofler.com/rho.md

 ## Plans

 - `new` subcommand for making new templates
+- Have option to run via dev server (better than `browser-sync`, more options?)
 - Dependency: Replace `handlebars` with `liquidjs`
 - Dependency: Replace `browser-sync` with custom solution
 - Linter to always ensure trailing slash for local URLs